 - 1. Available devices

 - 2. Differences between devices

 - 3. Use of the devices and how to teach patients

 - 4. Inhaler technique: errors in the use of inhalator devices

 - 5. Inhaled bronchodilators

 - 6. Inhaled corticosteroids

+- 7. Inhaled antibiotics (for bronchiectasis patients with or without co-existence of COPD and asthma)

-- 7. Combination therapy (double and triple)
+- 8. Combination therapy (double and triple)